TrollEyeSecurity/ccscanner-iac/README.md

 **_Download packer:_**

 1) Download the proper Packer binary from https://www.packer.io/downloads.
-2) Unzip the package into the `ccscanner-ami` directory.
+2) Unzip the package into the `ccscanner-iac` directory.

 **_AMI:_**